pkuppens/my_chat_gpt/docs/testing/TEST-STRATEGY.md

 # Testing Strategy

-## Overview
-This document outlines the testing strategy for the MyChatGPT project, including core principles, test levels, implementation guidelines, and practical setup instructions.
+This document outlines the testing strategy for the MyChatGPT project, including core principles, test levels, and implementation guidelines.

 ## Core Principles